 Solitary intraductal papillomas are 2-3 mm and appear as broad-based or pedunculated polypoid epithelial lesions that may obstruct and distend the involved duct.
 They may cause cysts by obstructing the duct.

 Solitary intraductal papillomas should be distinguished pathologically and clinically from papillomatosis of the breast, a condition in which multiple papillomas exist in more than one duct system and which is considered a premalignant condition.

 Papillomas often present in the subareolar region.
 They arise within 1 cm from the nipple in 90% of cases.
-Those that are present in peripheral ducts away from the nipple have greater incidence of malignancy.
+Those that are present in peripheral ducts away from the nipple have greater incidence of atypia or malignancy.